molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-04-01-cloudquickstart.md

 }'
 ```

-#### Create A Streaming Source
+#### Create An Ingest Endpoint

 After a table exists, you can configure a source to load data into it.
-The “Streaming (HTTPS)” source configuration will yield a persistent endpoint that allows you to stream data to.
-For more information on deployments, see [Deployments Overview](/setting-up-featurebase/cloud/deployments-overview).
+The ingest endpoint configuration will yield a persistent endpoint that allows you to stream data to.
+For more information on databases, see [Databases Overview](/setting-up-featurebase/cloud/deployments-overview).
 Below you can see our JSON schema that details the data being streamed to the source.
 The below schema contains various flower species and their measurements.
-The command below will start creating your deployment.
+The command below will start creating your database.

 Inputs:
 1. IdToken - IdToken from auth token call to pass as "Authorization" header
 2. table_name - The name you want to give your table i.e. iris_table
 3. source_name - The name you want to give your source i.e. iris_streaming_source
-4. deployment id - The unique ID of your deployment
+4. database id - The unique ID of your database
 5. schema - A JSON blob that contains information about the data streaming into the source.

 **HTTP API Reference:**